F4SH4RP/-SPORT-py---cpp/README.md

-todo:

-maybe 'elif'

-arrays

-var string

-split()

-a,b = b,a ? wtf how can i do that
+todo: maybe 'elif'   arrays    var string    split()    a,b = b,a?    random    for i in [arr]

+#TESTS

+i made some tests to make it easier to detect any errors. those do just execute python code and write results to answers2, then translate python to cpp, compile and run writing to answers1. then you can manually compare files yourself, use diff, or read files and compare them in python as strings. i do it b4 make any changes so i can be sure i broke nothing